justinmeiners/justinmeiners.github.io/quake-entities/README.md

 - They have nice mathematical properties.
 They are fully enclosed , We can compute collisions with them easily.
 - They are convenient for computing BSP trees, which make rendering possible.

-We think of brushes as a solid, but we can also convert a brush into a 3D triangle mesh for rendering.
+We think of brushes as a solid, but a brush can also be converted into a 3D triangle mesh for rendering.
 One way to do this is to intersect the planes together, 3 at time, to create a vertex.
 This requires solving a linear system.
 Then for each plane the list of vertices lying in the plane can be assembled into a polygon.